CSCfi/hpc-containers/index.md

 podman push ghcr.io/<username>/app:0.1.0
 ```

-## Pulling containers from container registry with Apptainer
-We can pull Docker and OCI containers with Apptainer as follows:
+We can pull the container with Apptainer as follows:

 ```sh
 apptainer pull app.sif docker://ghcr.io/<username>/app:0.1.0